Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Introduction

 Recent theoretical analysis resolves this issue by establishing a direct connection between annealing dynamics and sampling distributions.
 In the diabatic regime, the leading-order contribution of the energy dominates the output distribution, yielding samples that are well approximated by a Boltzmann form, with an explicit relationship between the annealing schedule and an effective inverse temperature \cite{DQApaper,kim2026diabatic}.
 This provides a principled foundation for controlling sampling behavior through the annealing schedule, rather than relying on empirical temperature estimation.

-Building on this insight, we develop variational autoencoders with Boltzmann machine priors in which the annealing schedule is systematically adapted to distinct tasks---training, unconditional generation, and conditional generation---within a single model.
-During training, quantum annealing provides samples for learning the energy-based prior; after training, the learned energy landscape is reused for both unconditional and conditional generation.
+Building on this insight, we develop variational autoencoders with Boltzmann machine priors in which the annealing schedule and external bias fields are systematically adapted to distinct stages of learning and deployment---training, unconditional generation, conditional generation, and semantic editing---within a single model.
+During training, quantum annealing provides samples for learning the energy-based prior; after training, the learned energy landscape is reused for unconditional generation and steered with bias fields for conditional generation and semantic editing.
 This multi-mode use of quantum annealing within one model is a central feature of the framework.

 We demonstrate the proposed approach on CelebA \cite{liu2015deep}, a large-scale RGB dataset with rich semantic attributes, using native hardware embedding on the Zephyr topology \cite{zephyr} of a D-Wave Advantage2 processor with up to 2000 qubits, where each latent variable is mapped one-to-one to a physical qubit.
 The model achieves high-quality unconditional and conditional generation, showing that expressive, non-restricted Boltzmann priors can be trained and deployed effectively at scale.
+Furthermore, we show that the learned energy function provides a meaningful signal for out-of-distribution detection on both MNIST and financial market data, highlighting that the energy-based prior is useful not only for generation but also for capturing informative structure relevant to downstream inference tasks.

-Taken together, our results reposition quantum annealing in this setting from a black-box heuristic to a controllable computational primitive for learning, sampling, and steering structured latent energy landscapes.
-By combining general Boltzmann priors with quantum annealing tailored to each task, we show that energy-based latent distributions can be trained and deployed effectively within modern VAEs, enabling expressive unconditional and conditional generation at scales and complexities beyond prior work.
+Taken together, our results reposition quantum annealing from a black-box heuristic to a controllable computational primitive for learning, sampling, and steering structured latent energy landscapes.
+By combining general Boltzmann priors with quantum annealing tailored to each task, we show that energy-based latent distributions can be trained and deployed effectively within modern VAEs, enabling expressive unconditional and conditional generation as well as informative out-of-distribution detection at scales and complexities beyond prior work.